okta/okta.github.io/_source/_posts/2018-10-16-token-auth-for-java.md

 image: blog/featured/okta-java-short-skew.jpg
 ---

 JSON Web Tokens have quickly become the standard for securing web applications, superseding older technologies like cookies and sessions.
 Used properly, they address a range of security concerns, including cross-site scripting attacks (XSS), man-in-the-middle attacks (MITM), and cross-site request forgery (CSRF).
 They also give us the benefit of inspectable metadata and strong cryptographic signatures.
-In this post, we'll take a deep dive into JWTs.
-First, we'll cover some theoretical ground explaining how they work.
-After that, we'll show you how to configure a Spring Boot app with Okta to use JWT authentication.
+In this post, I'll take a deep dive into JWTs.
+First, I'll cover some theoretical ground explaining how they work.
+After that, I'll show you how to configure a Spring Boot app with Okta to use JWT authentication.

 JSON Web Tokens are an open standard, and there are various libraries available that allow the creation, verification, and inspection of JWTs.
 You're going to be using [Java JWT](https://github.com/jwtk/jjwt) (a.k.a., JJWT), a Java library that provides end-to-end JWT creation and verification.
 JJWT was created by [Les Hazlewood](https://twitter.com/lhazlewood), lead committer to Apache Shiro, former co-founder and CTO at Stormpath, and currently Okta's very own Senior Architect.
 It's open source under the Apache 2.0 License.

 ## Understand JWTs and their Role in Authentication

-Let's first examine what we mean by  `authentication`  and  `token`  in this context.
+Let's first examine what `authentication` and `token` mean in this context.

 **Authentication** is proving that a user is who they say they are.

 A **token** is a self-contained singular chunk of information.
 It could have intrinsic value or not.
-We are going to look at a particular type of token that *does* have intrinsic value and addresses a number of the concerns with session IDs.
+I'll show you a particular type of token that *does* have intrinsic value and addresses a number of the concerns with session IDs.

 What is a JSON Web Token?
 A JWT is an open standard ([RFC 7519](https://tools.ietf.org/html/rfc7519)) for using JSON to transmit information between parties as digitally signed string tokens.
 They can be signed with the **HMAC** algorithm or using a public/private key pair using **RSA** or **ECDSA**.